 The development of cancer in the middle and inner ear is rare.
 In the UK, out of a million people, less than one is diagnosed with middle ear cancer annually.
 Cholesterol granulomas, cholesteatoma, polyps, and facial nerve neuroma are uncommon benign tumors associated with the middle ear.

 There are three tiny bones within the middle ear—malleus, incus, and stapes, which pass the sound vibrations to the inner ear.

 The inner ear comprises of the cochlea, vestibule, and semicircular canals.
-The spiral-shaped cochlea has many hair-like small nerves; it helps to convert sound vibration into nerve impulses that are transmitted to the brain.
+The spiral-shaped cochlea has many hair-like small nerves; it helps to convert sound vibrations into nerve impulses that are transmitted to the brain.
 We are able to hear, because of the nerves present in the cochlea.
 The vestibule and semicircular canals have receptors for hearing and balance.